kirankumartm24/kirankumartm24/README.md

 ## 👨‍💻 About Me

 - 🎓 Pursuing **B.Tech in Computer Science Engineering (Data Science)** at **Rajeev Gandhi Memorial College of Engineering and Technology (2022–2026)**.
-- 💡 Passionate about **AI/ML, Web Development, and Automation Tools**.
+- 💡 Passionate about **Java Development, AI/ML, and Automation Tools**.
 - 🔨 Built real-world projects including a **Price Prediction Chatbot** and a **Virtual Voice Assistant**.
 - 📊 Experienced in **Data Analysis, Streamlit Dashboards, and Flask Applications**.
 - 🌱 Currently exploring **Spring Boot, System Design, and Cloud Technologies**.